Trusted by +650,000 users worldwide

 It's not clear who was the original inventor of flowcharts, but the first standardized documentation on flow chart was first introduced by Frank and Lillian Gilbreth.
 In 1921, the couple presented the graphic-based method in a presentation titled: “Process Charts: First Steps in Finding the One Best Way to do Work”, to members of the American Society of Mechanical Engineers (ASME).

-Learn more about Flowchart's History, Tutorial, Symbols, Tools, Flow Chart Creator, Flowchart Makers, Flowchart Softwares, Examples and much more in our Introduction to Flowchart.
+Learn more about Flowchart's History, Tutorial, Symbols, Tools, Flow Chart Creator, Free Online Flowchart Maker, Flowchart Software, Examples and much more in our Introduction to Flowchart.

 Flowchart Symbols & Components